 Events highlighted by the children include the creation of Statistics Canada in 1971, the passing of legislation for the goods and services tax in 1990, and the Tragically Hip’s final tour in 2016.

-The Nine in a Line Creative Arts Society provided art classes and assistance to the students at the Healy Heritage Art Centre.
+The Nine in a Line Creative Arts Society provided the students with art classes and assistance at the Healy Heritage Art Centre.
 Once completed, the pieces of art were mounted chronologically onto two large backdrops.

-The final installation, entitled Legacy Canada, was unveiled on December 30, 2017, at the Vulcan Legion, where it was shown for two weeks.
-The collection is now displayed at the Vulcan and District Historical Society Museum.
+The final installation, entitled Legacy Canada, was unveiled on December 30, 2017, at the Vulcan Legion and is now displayed at the Vulcan and District Historical Society Museum.

 "By having youth involved in the creation, we bridged a gap, so to speak.
 The youth were able to connect with community members who better remember the past,” said Pelletier, “while the youth offered a new perspective on Canada’s history.
 [By] working alongside our older community members, they gained a new perspective themselves.